Meet the Jenks Class

 Caitlin Ferris, Carroll School of Management '19

-Caitlin is studying finance & business analytics with a philosophy minor in the Carroll School of Management.
+Caitlin is a junior studying finance & business analytics with a philosophy minor in the Carroll School of Management.
 She participates in the Common Tones, an a cappella group on campus that prioritizes performing for charitable causes in the greater Boston area, and serves as Freshman Admissions Committee co-chair and volunteer for the CSOM Honors Program.
 She is a work-study for the BC Chief Executives Club and has worked as a research assistant for the Management and Organization Department.
 She is passionate about theatre, music, and making social justice a more accessible topic in everyday conversation.
 She is grateful to all of the incredible people and programs that have made her experience at BC possible.

 Caitlan Griffith, Carroll School of Management ‘18